Olena457/vue-project/README.md

 ## 🌍 Purpose

-To provide travelers with a space to preserve their memories, dreams, and favorite destinations. **IT Traveler** is more than a map-it's your personal travel journal.
+To provide travelers with a space to preserve their memories, dreams, and favorite destinations. **IT Traveler** is more than a map it's your personal travel journal.

 ## 📦 Installation